genuary-art/site/wtsdf.md

 ## You don't need shaders to make use of SDFs

-If you already use shaders you will find SDFs come very naturally, but if you don't, they're still very useful.
+If you are using shaders you will find SDFs come very naturally, but if you don't, they're still very useful.

 It's mainly a matter of recognizing that you are using or could be using an SDF, because they got superpowers.